S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/README.md

 ### Problems and Fixes (I came up with this version due to the kazillion errors that poped up)
 ***
+Updates (8/11/21)

+Cases 4 can work.
+I basically deleted almost everything xingkun wrote about the parsing and just took in the date time as an input string and converted it to a timestamp.
+Introduced 2 more variables, openingTime and closingTime , which are variables that take in the user's input and find the opening and closing hours of the day the user inputs.
+I know that the requirement is to offer same day reservations, and this works for both same day and different day.
+Will change it to offer same day only soon.

+Theres also a few issues about when the staff is not available -> i let them be unavailable from when they are in charge of a reservation till the invoice is printed for thier reserved table.
+In non reservation cases, the normal case applies.

+Also, I changed the reservation ID to int to make sure we can arraylist.get().

+My main concern is that for case 4: almost all the control is happening in the mainapp.
+The reservation class has almost nothing in it other than getting and setting.
+Should we create fucntions in the class?
+Thsi will make the mainapp smaller and will make our code make more sense in terms of boundary, control and entity classes.

+that's it!
+***

+***
 Updates (7/11/21)

 Cases 1,2,3,5 can work!
 I haven't really looked at Use Case 6 or 7 but for reservation, one of the key problems is that the data and the constructor are inconsistent.